dado0003/mmo_movement_synch/README.md

 # mmo_movement_synch
-Learning about mmo movement synchronization \n
+Learning about mmo movement synchronization __
-Usage: Either open both projects in Unity or launch executables in Executable folders, be sure to launch server before client.
+Usage: Either open both projects in Unity or launch executables in Executable folders, be sure to launch server before client. __
-Player movement is controlled by WASD.
+Player movement is controlled by WASD. __
-On server there is button to spawn enemies that chase players if player gets in their sight range.
+On server there is button to spawn enemies that chase players if player gets in their sight range. __